 Be selective about splashing out

-Your renovation will likely involve some degree of compromise, so be careful about the elements where you decide to splash out, and those where you cut costs.
-You need to separate ‘needs’ from ‘wants’ (you don’t need to spend $500 on 3 pillows like Ebony did on The Block).
+Your renovation will likely involve some degree of compromise, so be careful about the elements where you decide to splash out on, and those where you cut costs.
+You need to separate 'needs' from 'wants'.

 Consider where it will be worthwhile cutting costs and areas where it makes sense to spend more.
 For instance, splurge on high-traffic or frequently used areas such as a kitchen floor and opt for cost-effective solutions in areas that won't be used as frequently, such as a guest bedroom.